 The Village of ‘B’elief

-Seizure of the most fertile land by the colonial and neo-colonial ‘interests’ for cash export crops has not only degraded the environment but has also robbed the indigenous populations of an ability to feed themselves.
+Seizure of the most fertile land by the colonial and neo-colonial ‘interests’ for cash export crops has not only degraded the environment but has also robbed the indigenous populations of the ability to feed themselves.
 It forced many native peoples to either work on the plantations or to crowd into squalid settlements around the cities to seek some potential for employment and survival.
-This provided to (and continues to give) the plantation owners and other commercial interests a large labor force which was (and is) paid virtual ‘slave’ wages, thus ensuring high-profits and encouraging continued destructive practices.
+This provided to (and continues to give) the plantation owners and other commercial interests a large labour force that was (and is) paid virtual ‘slave’ wages, thus ensuring high profits and encouraging continued destructive practices.
 Private and government investments were institutionalized for the development of these cash crops, while food production for the poor majority was neglected entirely.

 “Free-market” economics allocate food according to the ‘rule’ of monetary wealth, not nutritional need.
-The six largest multinational food corporations- which together control nearly 85 percent of world grain distribution – are concerned only with profits.
+The six largest multinational food corporations- which together control nearly 85 per cent of world grain distribution – are concerned only with profits.
 Notwithstanding clever advertising campaigns /slogans and publicity stunts to the contrary, they are not in the slightest bit concerned by global environmental degradation, human suffering, or mass starvation at all.
 The small farmer is victimized by both private and corporate speculators alike.
 These traders, both domestic (local) and international (global), buy up food crops at harvest time when plentiful supplies push prices down.
-Later in the year, during what is termed “the hungry season”, small farmers run out of both food and “savings” and are forced to borrow at astronomical interest rates from local financiers just to survive until the next harvest- if there is one – by what ever means they might (or might not)..
-Meanwhile, Western commodity exchanges and ‘free’ markets manipulate the supply and demand of food stuffs to cause the unit-price paid to the farmers to lower and lower levels, They do thus intentionally, with complete for knowledge of the result, for the sole purpose of causing their stockholders and board members to become even wealthier still.
+Later in the year, during what is termed “the hungry season”, small farmers run out of both food and “savings” and are forced to borrow at astronomical interest rates from local financiers just to survive until the next harvest- if there is one – by whatever means they might (or might not).
+Meanwhile, Western commodity exchanges and ‘free’ markets manipulate the supply and demand of foodstuffs to cause the unit-price paid to the farmers to lower and lower levels, They do this intentionally, with complete knowledge of the result, for the sole purpose of causing their stockholders and board members to become even wealthier still.

 Conclusion (or Contemplation of Consequence )

-One-hundred years ago, Africa was among, if not the most diverse and abundant assembly of interdependent ecosystems on the planet: less than one-percent of that remains today.
-Reversing Africas decline, and ultimately the survival of mankind itself, will require a persistent, consistent commitment to learn, to teach, to apply and assist the information and skills necessary for sustainable self-sufficient societies to develop and to thrive.
+One hundred years ago, Africa was among, if not the most diverse and abundant assembly of interdependent ecosystems on the planet: less than one per cent of that remains today.
+Reversing Africa’s decline, and ultimately the survival of mankind itself will require a persistent, consistent commitment to learning, to teach, to apply and to assist the information and skills necessary for sustainable self-sufficient societies to develop and to thrive.

 “De te fabula narratur.”
 (It is of you [each of us] that this story is told.)
 Karl Marx.
 Capital., 1906.